Chaussons aux Pêches or Peach Turnovers are French hand pies made easily with puff pastry and a simple homemade peach filling.

 - 2 tablespoons cornstarch

 - In a large saucepan, over medium heat, combine the fruit, sugar, cinnamon and one tablespoon of the water.
-Bring to a simmer, stir frequently and cook till fruit is tender.
+Bring to a simmer, stirring frequently, and cook until the fruit is tender.
 In a small bowl stir together the remaining 3 tablespoons of cold water and the cornstarch until well blended.
 Add to the fruit mixture and cook while constantly stirring until the mixture thickens.
 Add vanilla.
 Let cool to room temperature.

 - Preheat oven to 400º.

-- Remove turnovers from refrigerator and cut 3 slits into the top of each turnover.
-Bake for 15 minutes, then decrease oven temperature to 350º.
-Bake for 10-15 minutes more, till turnovers are golden.
+- Remove turnovers from the refrigerator and cut 3 slits into the top of each turnover to release steam, if desired.
+Bake for 15 minutes, then decrease the oven temperature to 350º.
+Bake for 10-15 minutes more, until the turnovers are golden.

-If you have some extra filling, use it as an ice cream topping or mix with yogurt for a delicious breakfast or snack.
+If you make the round version, you'll have extra filling.
+Use any excess filling as an ice cream topping or mix with yogurt for a delicious breakfast or snack.

 Serving Size:1 Turnover